 With 12 places to dine, an array of entertainment venues, and endless kid-friendly activities to enjoy, the Ventura is the ideal ship for the whole family to spend a week or two on, exploring some of the beautiful destinations the world has to offer.

-With Egyptian cotton sheets, complimentary drinks, and a whole range of in-cabin amenities as standard—every suite and stateroom aboard the P&O Cruises ships provides luxurious passage on the seas.
+With Egyptian cotton sheets and a whole range of in-cabin amenities as standard—every suite and stateroom aboard the P&O Cruises ships provides luxurious passage on the seas.
 From interior cabins to luxurious balcony suites, there’s an accommodation option to suit every taste and budget.